 5. Donate from your retirement account.

 Some retirement accounts allow you to give to a charity, exempt from both estate and income tax.
 There is a provision in the law that can allow up those aged 70 ½ or more to give to charity from their IRA, with up $100, 000 exempt from taxes.
 You can read more about this law on the IRS website.

 6. Private donations.

 You can donate to private foundations.
 These are organizations that are not government-funded and/or nonprofit, and an independent overseer is managing all of the funds and donations.
 The IRS allows these organizations up to 5% payout on the organization’s net annual assets.
-This is one of the most convenient ways for you to contribute, although be sure to consult first with our Montgomery County estate planning lawyers to review the advantages and disadvantages of the particular organization and your estate plan.
+This is one of the most convenient ways for you to contribute, although be sure to consult first with our Conroe estate planning lawyers to review the advantages and disadvantages of the particular organization and your estate plan.

 Have Questions?
 Contact Us!

 Dossey & Jones PLLC has extensive experience in all aspects of estate planning.
 If you would like to learn more about how you can contribute this holiday season.
 With so many methods of charitable donations and that can benefit your estate plan as well, be sure to ask us about the options available to you.